What is a DPA?

 What should be included in a data processing agreement?

-Articles 28 through 36 of GDPR set conditions of data exchange and conditions of personal data between controller and processors.
+Articles 28 through 36 of GDPR set conditions of data exchange and conditions of personal data between controller and processor.
 Here are the most important subjects you have to cover in your data processing agreement.

 Details about processing